jonathanpeppers/boots/docs/HowToFindBuilds.md

 boots --stable Xamarin.Mac
 ```

-//TODO
+> Note: this feature is only availale for boots versions 1.0.2.X onwards

 ## Manual Builds

-If you want to specify a specific version of a framework, you will have to find the specific package url that you wish to use.
+If you want to specify a specific version to use, you will have to find the specific package url that you wish to use.
+The package urls are different for every platform.

 ### Mono